 In TVLA, the operational semantics of a programming language is defined by specifying, for each kind of statement, an action schema to be used on outgoing CFG edges.
 Action schemas are instantiated according to a program's statement instances to create the CFG.
 For each combination of action schema and instrumentation relation, a maintenance-formula schema must be provided.
-The number of non-identity maintenance-formula schemas is reported in columns 3-5 of Fig. 35 (grouped under the header "schemas").
-In columns 4-5, they are broken down into those whose defining formula contains an occurrence of RTC (under the header "TC"), and those that do not (under the header "non-TC").
+The number of non-identity maintenance-formula schemas is reported in columns 3-5 of Fig. 32, broken down in columns 4-5 into those whose defining formula contains an occurrence of RTC, and those that do not.
 Relation-maintenance formulas produced by finite differencing are generally larger than the hand-crafted ones.
 Because this affects analysis time, the number of instances of non-identity maintenance-formula schemas is a meaningful size measure for our experiments.
-These numbers appear in column 6 (under the header "# inst.").
-The number of instances of non-identity schemas for DeleteSorted is high because DeleteSorted includes three inline expansions of the routine that finds the tree node that takes the place of the deleted node.18
+These numbers appear in column 6.
+The number of instances of non-identity schemas for DeleteSorted is high because DeleteSorted includes three inline expansions of the routine that finds the tree node that takes the place of the deleted node.17

-The data structures manipulated by all programs in our test suite are acyclic and tree-shaped, thus acyclic reachability maintenance (i.e., the technique described in §6.1), as well as tree-shaped reachability maintenance (i.e., the technique described in §6.2), apply for the maintenance of reachability relations.
-In the absence of hand-crafted maintenance formulas for reachability relations in possibly-cyclic linked lists, we could not extend our experiments to cover the technique of §6.3.
-Instead, we validated that technique as part of the verification of properties of Reverse when applied to possibly-cyclic linked lists (see [Loginov et al. 2007]).
+The data structures manipulated by all programs in our test suite are acyclic and tree-shaped, thus acyclic reachability maintenance (i.e., the techniques of §5.1), as well as tree-shaped reachability maintenance (i.e., the techniques of §5.2), apply for the maintenance of reachability relations.
+In the absence of hand-crafted maintenance formulas for reachability relations in possibly-cyclic linked lists, we could not extend our experiments to cover the techniques of §5.3.2.
+Instead, we validated those techniques as part of the verification of properties of Reverse when applied to possibly-cyclic linked lists (see [Loginov et al. 2007]).

 For each program in the test suite, we first ran the analysis using hand-crafted maintenance formulas, to obtain a reference answer in which CFG nodes were annotated with their final sets of logical structures.
-We then ran the analysis using automatically generated maintenance formulas with acyclic reachability maintenance (§6.1) and compared the result against the reference answer.
-For all 24 test programs, the analysis using automatically generated formulas yielded answers identical to the reference answers, thus establishing the same properties.
-Finally, we ran the analysis using automatically generated maintenance formulas with tree-shaped reachability maintenance (§6.2) and compared the result against the reference answer.
-Again, for all 24 test programs, the analysis using automatically generated formulas yielded answers identical to the reference answers, thus establishing the same properties.
+We then ran the analysis using automatically generated maintenance formulas with acyclic reachability maintenance and compared the result against the reference answer.
+For all 24 test programs, the analysis using automatically generated formulas yielded answers identical to the reference answers.
+Finally, we ran the analysis using automatically generated maintenance formulas with tree-shaped reachability maintenance and compared the result against the reference answer.
+Again, for all 24 test programs, the analysis using automatically generated formulas yielded answers identical to the reference answers.

-$^{^{18}}$ Work on interprocedural shape analysis provides a solution that does not require inline-expanded programs [Rinetzky and Sagiv 2001; Rinetzky et al. 2005; Jeannet et al. 2004].
+17Work on interprocedural shape analysis provides a solution that does not require inline-expanded programs [Rinetzky and Sagiv 2001; Rinetzky et al. 2005; Jeannet et al. 2004].

 Columns 7-11 show performance data, which were collected on a 3GHz PC with 3.7GB of RAM running CentOS 4 Linux.
-The column labeled "Ref." gives the reference times (i.e., when the hand-crafted maintenance formulas are used).
+The column labeled "Ref." gives the references times.
 Columns labeled "acyc." give the data for the analyses that used automatically generated maintenance formulas with acyclic reachability maintenance.
 Columns labeled "tree" give the data for the analyses that used automatically generated maintenance formulas with tree-shaped reachability maintenance.
-(As stated above, for each test program the use of hand-crafted maintenance formulas, acyclic-reachability maintenance formulas, and tree-shaped reachability maintenance formulas all established identical properties.)
 In each case, five runs were made; the longest and shortest times were discarded from each set, and the remaining three averaged.
 The geometric mean of the slowdowns when using the automatically generated formulas with acyclic reachability maintenance was approximately 60%, with a median of 55%, mainly due to the fact that the automatically generated formulas are larger than the hand-crafted ones.
 The maximum slowdown was 444%.
 The highest slowdowns occurred in analyses of programs that involved deletions of edges in a data structure's graph.